qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    single: Symbology; Categorized renderer
 .. _categorized_rendered:

-Categorized Renderer
+Categorized
 ....................

-The |categorizedSymbol| :guilabel:`Categorized Renderer` is used to render the features of a layer, using a user-defined symbol whose aspect reflects the discrete values of a field or an expression.
+The |categorizedSymbol| :guilabel:`Categorized` renderer is used to render the features of a layer, using a user-defined symbol whose aspect reflects the discrete values of a field or an expression.
 The Categorized menu allows you to